 The impact is immediate – occurring within minutes of being injected or snorted – and users experience a “rush” sensation.

-One of the biggest problems with any kind of drug that unnaturally produces dopamine is it manufactures a physiological response to something unnecessary.
-What this means is, your body needs sleep, food and water, but heroin causes the same reaction as those needs but to a much greater extent.
+One of the biggest problems with any kind of drug that unnaturally produces dopamine and stimulates endorphin receptors is it artificial reward response to something unnecessary.
+What this means is, your brain needs natural rewards for fulfilling needs such as getting sleep, sex, food, and water.
+Heroin artificially stimulates the brain’s reward system the same as natural rewards do, but to a much greater extent.

 Short Term Effects of Heroin